ayela-emmanuel/SimplePHP/readme.md

 Middleware is central to this framework, allowing you to process requests and responses at different stages of the lifecycle.

 **Features**:
-- **Global Middleware**: Register middleware globally in the application bootstrap.
+- **Global Middleware**: Register middleware globally in the application index.
 - **Route-Specific Middleware**: Apply middleware to specific routes using attributes or annotations.
 - **Response Middleware**: Modify the response after the controller has executed.